sunduk/MinimalShooting/README.md

 There are some detailed comments in source codes.

-Feel free to ask me about the codes and bugs.
+Feel free to ask me if you find any bugs.

 ## Documents